la-haus/iterable-flutter/README.md

 4. Call `IterableFlutter.registerForPush` to register the device for current user and listen for opened pushes with `IterableFlutter.setNotificationOpenedHandler`

 5. Track your events, call `IterableFlutter.track` method.

+6. Track your events with data fields, call `IterableFlutter.trackWithDataFields` method.

 ### Example
 Check the [example/](example/) folder to see an example project using this library.